-- Sillerman summer philanthropy fellowships1 enable eligible Heller School Master's students, including those receiving dual-degrees, and PhD students completing their first or second year, to work at foundations, philanthropy serving organizations, funder affinity groups, or funder networks2 anywhere in the U.S3.
-Although this fellowship supports placements anywhere in the U.S, The Sillerman Center has the closest/strongest relationships with foundations and other philanthropic organizations in the Northeast. - Eligibility: Master's degree and PhD students must have completed at least one full academic year by the summer and must still be a student at the time of the internship (in other words, applicants must not be graduating any sooner than December 2022). - Up to 4 fellowships will be awarded.
-Typical placements include private, community and corporate foundations whose work has a social justice focus. - Fellowships are designed to be full-time, though there is some flexibility as long as students complete 300 hours of service throughout the summer. - If you are selected as a Sillerman Fellow, we will work with you to find an appropriate placement.
+- Sillerman summer philanthropy fellowships1 enable eligible Heller School Master's students, including those receiving dual-degrees, and PhD students completing their first or second year, to work at foundations and philanthropy serving organizations2 anywhere in the U.S3.
+Although this fellowship supports placements anywhere in the U.S., The Sillerman Center has the closest/strongest relationships with foundations and other philanthropic organizations in the Northeast.
+We strongly encourage you to check out the above links before completing the fellowship application. - Eligibility: Master's degree and PhD students must have completed at least one full academic year by the summer and must still be a student at the time of the internship (in other words, applicants must not be graduating any sooner than December 2024). - Up to 3 fellowships will be awarded.
+Typical placements include private, community, and corporate foundations whose work has a social justice focus. - Fellowships are designed to be full-time, though there is some flexibility as long as students complete 300 hours of service throughout the summer. - If you are selected as a Sillerman Fellow, we will work with you to find an appropriate placement.